You know a good leader when you see one.

 resources and decisions to top priorities. |

-Trust / Integrity |
+| Trust / Integrity | Will tell people what

 they want to hear.
 Will be inconsistent on how they act and respond to

-certain situations as they seek to appease others. |
+certain situations as they seek to appease others. | Prioritizes outcomes over

 trust and hides mistakes to save face.
 Willing to lie or bend/break a rule to

-get a certain result. |
+get a certain result. | Has clear personal and

 professional values.
 Demonstrates them consistently in communication and